-4. CALL TO ACTION
+4. Optimize The CALL TO ACTION

-A call to action is an instruction to the audience to provoke an immediate response.
+A call-to-action (CTA) is an instruction to the audience to provoke an immediate response.
 It usually includes an imperative verb such as, “call now” or “find out more” to urge the reader to do something that immediately interacts with your brand further.
 It can be a text, a graphic or both that should be strategically placed to entice subscribers to take a proactive step and engage with your business.
 Calls to action should ideally be located at the top or bottom of your messages and should include explicit language.
 Some examples include:

 - Sign up now